Viir/bots/guide/eve-online/developing-for-eve-online.md

 ## The Simplest Custom App

-In this section, we will follow the fastest way to your custom app.
+In this section, we take the fastest way to a custom app.
 First, let's look at one of the EVE Online apps in the example projects.
 Run this autopilot bot:

 ```cmd